 Background of the Study

 Small ruminant animals have the ability to utilize poor quality foodstuffs, such as grasses, forages, farm wastes and crop residues that are unsuitable for direct human consumption (Fajemisin et al., 2010).
 They are able to convert low quality feeds into food of high biological value for human beings.
 This is because they are adapted to utilize plant cell walls as major component of nourishment (McDonald et al., 2002).
 Sheep husbandry have been developed in response to the climate and other environmental factors (Gatenby, 2002).
 The semi-arid zone is the most important ecological region in the livestock industry of Nigeria (Malami et al., 1998) and 70% of the small ruminants in the zone belong to the agro-pastoral system (FAO, 1991).
 Kyiogwom et al. (1994) reported that sheep rearing has been recognized as an integral part of the socio-cultural life of the people and hence production systems have remained largely traditional.
 However, there is the need to improve the productivity of these animals under the system.
-The use of balsam apple in the diet of small ruminant is a possible way of achieving productivity.
+The use of balsam apple in the diet of small ruminant might be a possible way of achieving productivity.

 M. balsamina L is commonly known as African pumpkin (or African cucumber), Balsam apple (or balsam pear) and locally called “Garahuni” (Hausa language), (Roger, 2007).
 It is a very good source of seventeen essential amino acids (Hassan and Umar, 2006).
 The plant is a perennial herb with soft stems and tendrils that climbs up shrubs, boundary fields and fences.
 The green leaves are deeply palmately 5-7 lobes about 12cm long with toothed and stalked margined.
 M. balsamina produces spindle shaped fruits (dark green when unripe and bright to deep orange when ripe).
 The seeds are embedded into a sweet edible red fleshy pulp testing like watermelon (Welman, 2004).
 It could be fed to livestock as an additive for improved performance.